Deltares-research/EPIC-Tool/backend/README.md

 Also, keep in mind that if a new entity needs to be modified through the Django Admin page it will also have to be added into the admin.py page.

-## EpicTool backend deployment.
+## EpicTool (production) deployment.
-To deploy the backend in an open environment we recommend following [Django guidelines](https://docs.djangoproject.com/en/4.0/howto/deployment/wsgi/gunicorn/) by using [gunicorn](https://docs.gunicorn.org/en/latest/install.html) and [NGINX].
+To deploy the backend in an open environment we recommend following [Django guidelines](https://docs.djangoproject.com/en/4.0/howto/deployment/wsgi/gunicorn/) by using [gunicorn](https://docs.gunicorn.org/en/latest/install.html) and [NGINX](https://www.nginx.com/).

-For this part we will assume a deployment in a UNIX environment.

-### Setting up the EpicApp:

-#### Pre-requirements.
+The following requirements should be met:

-* Unix system
+* UNIX system.
-* NGINX (we assume in this guideline it's already configured).
+* NGINX.
+Already installed and configured.
+* SQLite.
+At least version 3.9
+* Python.
+At least version 3.8

+#### Checking requirements
-It could be possible that the current UNIX version does not have the latest python and/or SQLite versions.
+It could be possible that your UNIX system does not have the latest python and/or SQLite versions.
 Please ensure you have installed Python (at least) 3.8 and SQLite (at least) 3.9.
 To check it do the following:
 ```cli
 python3
 >> import sqlite3
 >> sqlite3.sqlite_version
 ```
-> The first line will prompt us into the python3 CLI.
+> * The first line will prompt us into the python3 CLI.
 Right below the executed line we will be able to see the current version of our Python3.
-> The third line will display the associated version of SQLite with our Python build.
+> * The third line will display the associated version of SQLite with our Python build.
-> If it does not much the expected value then you should consider recompiling your python checkout.
+>   * If it does not return the expected value then we recommend recompiling your python binaries.

 ### Installing Django